artsandmetaphysics/goodlifeodyssey/documents/the-pentateuch.md

 The Pentateuch is the first five books of all bibles (Jewish, Catholic, Eastern Orthodox, Oriental Orthodox, and Protestant).
 Here are some of my beliefs about the Pentateuch, derived from study of the Pentateuch, historical sources, and commentaries:

-1. I believe that the Pentateuch is a beautiful and compelling story of the creation of the world, the patriarchs, and the Israelite's exodus from Egypt and journey through the wilderness.
+1. The Pentateuch is a beautiful and compelling story of the creation of the world, the patriarchs, and the Israelite's exodus from Egypt and journey through the wilderness.
-2. I believe that some of the stories and laws were adapted from older polytheistic Mesopotamian stories and laws to emphasize the Israelite's all-powerful and moral God and his love of humanity.
+2. Some of the stories and laws were adapted from older polytheistic Mesopotamian stories and laws to emphasize the Israelite's all-powerful and moral God and his love of humanity.
-3. I believe that the Pentateuch, while largely Monotheistic, contains remnants from Israel's polytheistic past when Yahweh was one god among many.
+3. The Pentateuch, while largely Monotheistic, contains remnants from Israel's polytheistic past when Yahweh was one god among many.
-4. I believe that there is some historical truth in the Pentateuch, beginning with the patriarchs, but that many details are symbolic or exaggerated.
+4. There is some historical truth in the Pentateuch, beginning with the patriarchs, but that many details are symbolic or exaggerated.
-5. I believe that the Pentateuch was combined from multiple sources a long time after when the events were said to have occurred.
+5. The Pentateuch was combined from multiple sources a long time after when the events were said to have occurred.
 Although it largely tells a cohesive story, inconsistencies in the individual sources are evident and were likely intentionally included.
-6. I believe that the laws in the Pentateuch were progressive compared to their neighbors, that modern critiques of the laws often misunderstand their historical context, but that the laws treat women as inferior to men.
+6. The laws in the Pentateuch were progressive compared to their neighbors, that modern critiques of the laws often misunderstand their historical context, but that the laws treat women as inferior to men.

 ## Outline